You are here

 Other biologicals that contain or are derived from stem cells may still have multipotent potential, but the safety concerns are not as great as for pluripotent cells.
 These other stem cell derived products will generally be treated as Class 3 biologicals.

-All clinical trials using a Class 4 biologicals must get approval through the clinical trial (CTX Scheme), unless:
+All clinical trials using a Class 4 biologicals must get approval through the clinical trial (CTA Scheme), unless: